digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 Fxx.xx.xx (or Xxx.xx.xx for X10 devices) is assigned by the binding.

-Finally, each Insteon device comes with a hard-coded Insteon *address* that can be found on a label on the device.
+Finally, each Insteon device comes with a hard-coded Insteon *address* of the format 'xx.xx.xx' that can be found on a label on the device.
 This address should be recorded for every device in the network, as it is a mandatory part of the binding configuration string.
 X10 devices are addressed with `houseCode.unitCode`, e.g. `A.2`.